 What to do Why?
-1. have seeds at natural dispersal stage.
-To ensure that adequate genetic diversity can be sampled from the population, and that the seeds are likely to be at maximum possible viability and longevity. ۷٠ of seeds using a cut test and for smaller seeds a Estimate the frequency of empty or damaged seeds and confirm that the majority of seeds are mature and fully formed. ٥. brown paper bags.
-Large collections can be made Ensures the highest possible viability at collection and maximizes the potential storage life at the Mason State.
-7. and easily, by shaking the open fruits over a Maximizes the use of available field time and allows for seeds to be cleaned and prepared in controlled laboratory conditions.
-J .
-Sample equally and randomly across the extent of the population, maintaining a record of the number of individuals sampled.
-I().
+1. Assess the target population and confirm that a sufficient number of individual plants (usually 50) have seeds at natural dispersal stage.
+To ensure that adequate genetic diversity can be sampled from the population, and that the seeds are likely to be at maximum possible viability and longevity.
+2. Carefully examine a small, representative sample of seeds using a cut test and for smaller seeds a hand lens.
+Estimate the frequency of empty or damaged seeds and confirm that the majority of seeds are mature and fully formed.
+3. Collect mature, dry seeds into double-bagged brown paper bags.
+Large collections can be made using plastic buckets and then transferred into bags.
+Ensures the highest possible viability at collection and maximizes the potential storage life at the Mason State.
+4. If seeds can be liberated from their fruits quickly and easily, by shaking the open fruits over a container, carry this out and note it on the field data form.
+Maximizes the use of available field time and allows for seeds to be cleaned and prepared in controlled laboratory conditions.
+5. Sample equally and randomly across the extent of the population, maintaining a record of the number of individuals sampled.
+Capture the widest possible genetic diversity from the plant population sampled.
+6. Collect no more than 20% of the viable seed available on the day of collection.
 Ensure that the sampled population is not over collected and is maintainable.
-7. production per fruit, per individual and per population, and note these on the field data form.
+7. For each collection, estimate the viable seed production per fruit, per individual and per population, and note these on the field data form.
 Document species seed biology and better assess the influence of collecting on the population.
-0. 2 of 3, etc. To ensure that this unique identifier is attached to each sample of a collection.
+8. Clearly label all bags with your name, date and latin name.
+If there are multiple bags, label 1 of 3, 2 of 3, etc. To ensure that this unique identifier is attached to each sample of a collection.
 All other data will be recorded on the field data form.

+Appendix G:

-Appendix G: GIS App Instructions
+GIS App Instructions